skip to main content

 He has nearly three decades of experience in commercial real estate law.
 Morris also is a leader of Womble Carlyle’s Israel Practice.

-Morris Ellison's practice includes commercial real estate transactions, commercial litigation and banking law.
+Morris Ellison's practice includes commercial real estate transactions, economic development commercial litigation and counseling startup and mature knowledge based companies.
 He represents local, national and international investors, lenders, and real estate developers in the development, financing and disposition of commercial properties and other assets.
-Mr. Ellison has experience in a variety of complex real estate and business related issues including the development of several mixed-use projects, real property tax appeals, entity disputes and structuring and complex foreclosures and workouts.
+He has experience in a variety of complex real estate and business related issues including the development of several mixed-use projects, real property tax appeals, hotel development, complex foreclosures and workouts, entity disputes and structuring.

 Author, "South Carolina Taxpayers Play 'Dating Game'," Southeast Real Estate Business, December 2013.